Winter riding can not only be enjoyable, Vamoose believes that winter riding is an essential part of enjoying your bike!

 2. Keep it clean and dry

 - Just like your vehicle, your e-bike will face an abundance of slush, sand, gravel, and salt on Canadian roads during the winter – and, wherever possible, avoid riding through slush.
-Slush is a bad combination of moisture and salt and will cause rust by moisture seeping into difficult-to-access parts of the bike.
+Slush is a bad combination of moisture and salt and will cause rust by moisture seeping into difficult to access parts of the bike.
 Although Vamoose bikes are weather-proofed, they have electronic components that will be compromised if they get too wet, and they have components that can rust.
-So, once you are finished with your ride, it is important to keep it as clean, and as dry as possible.
+So, once you are finished your ride, it is important to keep it as clean, and as dry as possible.
 Wiping down your bike after each winter ride goes a long way to keeping the bike operating properly and keeping moisture away from components.

-- Furthermore, you will want to apply a preventative coating or products such as Rust Check, to your metal components including spoke nipples, and other exposed metal parts.
+- Furthermore, you will want to apply a preventative coating, or products such as Rust Check, to your metal components including spoke nipples, and other exposed metal parts.
 Such compounds will help prevent the build-up of moisture on components susceptible to rust.